Doc Carroll

-Ralph Arthur "Doc" Carroll (December 28, 1891 – June 27, 1983), was a Major League Baseball catcher who played in with the Philadelphia Athletics.
+Ralph Arthur "Doc" Carroll (December 28, 1891 – June 27, 1983) was an American Major League Baseball catcher who played in with the Philadelphia Athletics.
 He batted and threw right-handed.
 Carroll had a .091 batting average in ten games, two hits in 22 at-bats, in his one-year career.
 Carroll graduated from Worcester Academy.

 Carroll played college baseball for Holy Cross and Tufts before coaching at Worcester Polytechnic Institute.

 He was born and died in Worcester, Massachusetts.